Last updated: August 24, 2022

 Dogs: | On a lead |

-Bondi has two paid parking areas along Campbell Parade, parallel to the beach, but they both tend to fill up quickly on busy days and are also very expensive.
+Bondi offers two paid parking areas along Campbell Parade, which runs parallel to the beach.
+However, these fill up quickly on busy days and can be quite expensive.
+Alternatively, there are several underground public car parks in town.

-Another option is street parking further away from the beach.
-Some street parking around Bondi is actually free with a time limit of 2 hours.
-Sandridge St (map) and Fletcher St south of the beach are great options to try and find a parking spot.
+For a more budget-friendly option, consider street parking further away from the beach.
+Some streets offer free parking with a two-hour time limit.
+Sandridge St and Fletcher St, located south of the beach, are good spots to check.

-At the other end of the walking track, Coogee has a couple of paid parking areas.
-Free parking is available at Trenerry Reserve (map) south of the beach, or otherwise in the suburban streets nearby.
+At the other end of the walk, Coogee has a couple of paid parking areas.
+Free parking is available at Trenerry Reserve, south of the beach, or in the surrounding suburban streets.

 Highlights and Map